ONElua/ONEMenu-for-PSVita/README.md

 **OneMenu for PSVita** is a simple to use UI which separates the installed games and apps into categories.<br>
 Onemenu comes with a built in file explorer which has many advanced features such as installing/uninstalling apps/games, move the selected app/game to diferent partition (ux0-ur0-uma0) connect via ftp or usb to the pc, restart, shutdown, rebuild db.

+### Changelog 3.07 ###
+- Updated kernel and user modules taken from vitashell.<br>
+- Added fix for the USB connection and udcd_uvc.skprx.
+100% thanks to TheOfficialFloW and Xerpi.<br>
+- Re-added "Install CustomThemes" from Livearea.<br>

 ### Changelog 3.06 ###
 - Fixed downloads using QR SCAN, added ability to download from servers: Mediafire, Zippyshare, Gdrive.<br>
 - Totally renewed the translation method, all translations must be updated according to new english_us.txt file.<br>